 If your passport does not have a food chain status section bound within the document, you are required to contact the original PIO, or another officially approved PIO in the UK, to have one inserted and rebound into the document.
 If you contact a PIO that is not your original PIO, they may not be able to insert one for you.
 If that is not possible, the PIO must issue a duplicate or replacement passport in accordance with Article 29 or 32 of the 2016 EU Regulation.
 In either instance the equine will be signed out of the food chain.

 Some passports have a separate ownership document.
 If your passport doesn‘t have a specified ownership page bound within it, British Equestrian won’t be able to update it for you.
 You’ll need to contact your original PIO or a corresponding studbook in the UK to request a duplicate passport with an ownership page bound within it, to or update the separate ownership card.
-British Equestrian can’t change the ownership on a separate ownership document.
+British Equestrian are unable to change the ownership on a separate ownership document.

 If you’d like British Equestrian to update an equine passport for you, you’ll need to complete the Passport Update Form.

 It’s recommended that you send in your equine’s passport via a recorded method.
 Ensure to make note of the original PIO, microchip number and UELN (life number) in the event you need to obtain a duplicate passport (taking a photo of this information is useful).

 British Equestrian Federation (Equine Passports)